JohnReid/pyseqan/docs/source/indexes.rst

 Traversal
 ---------

 Top-down iterators can traverse the entire index in a top-down manner using recursion.
+This functionality is provided in the :func:`seqan.traverse.topdowncopytraversal` method.

 ..  doctest::